apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Intermittent fasting tied to a higher risk of cardiovascular death, research shows**
+**Rwanda bill amendments overturned in Commons vote**

-You can read more about it [here](https://thehill.com/policy/healthcare/4540628-intermittent-fasting-tied-to-a-higher-risk-of-cardiovascular-death-research-shows/).
+You can read more about it [here](https://www.bbc.com/news/uk-politics-68599308).

 ## Requirements
 - Python 3.8